xingxerx/Coreria/epoch-of-elria/README.md

-# Epoch of Elria - A Universe of Games and Tools
+# Coreria everything TM - A Universe of Games and Tools

-This repository contains the "Epoch of Elria" project, a collection of games and tools developed in C++ and Rust.
-The main project is "The Dream Weaver's Heart," a narrative-driven 3D RPG.
+This repository contains the "Coreria everything TM" project, a collection of games and tools developed in C++ and Rust.
+The main project is "Coreria everything TM," a narrative-driven 3D RPG.

 ---

-## 🌟 The Dream Weaver's Heart - A Narrative 3D RPG
+## 🌟 Coreria everything TM - A Narrative 3D RPG

-**The Dream Weaver's Heart** is an immersive RPG set in the infinite Metaverse, where consciousness shapes reality through stories, memories, and pure melody.
+**Coreria everything TM** is an immersive RPG set in the infinite Metaverse, where consciousness shapes reality through stories, memories, and pure melody.
 Four unique heroes must unite to transform The One - an ancient entity of absolute order - through collaboration rather than destruction.

 ### 🎭 Main Characters